 Python 3.0 (which early in its development was commonly referred to as Python 3000 or py3k), a major, backwards-incompatible release, was released on 3 December 2008 after a long period of testing.
 Many of its major features have been backported to the backwards-compatible Python 2.6.x and 2.7.x version series.

-Kiuwan Code Analysis now supports over 50 rules for Python analysis, including among others:
+Kiuwan Code Security and Kiuwan Insights now support over 50 rules for Python analysis, including, among others:

 - Avoid using default mutable parameters

 - Avoid chained comparisons containing equality operator

 - Open files using the with statement